COVID-19 and Human Subjects Research Activities

 General Principles | International Research | Minimum Requirements for in-person activities | Expectations of Research Participants | Health Pre-screening for Research Participants | Script for Use by Research Teams | Contact Tracing | Required Attestations | PREP Act | Frequently Asked Questions

 This webpage has been substantively updated to provide guidance to the Brown University research community and align with updated University policies as they apply to human subjects research activities on-campus at Brown, at field sites and venues off-campus, and at international research sites.
-Much of the text that was previously on this page has been converted to Frequently Asked Questions found below.
-It is the responsibility of Principal Investigators or their study team to check this site regularly for updates and to be familiar with the University's policies.
+It is the responsibility of Principal Investigators or their study teams to check this site regularly for updates and to be familiar with the University's policies.

 Brown continues to prioritize public health and the safety of faculty, staff, and students, while also maintaining our ethical obligation to protect individuals who volunteer to participate in research.